RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/CIBIOS-CIBOS-Developer-Guide.md

 │                                                                  │
 │  2.
 IN READY POOL                                                │
 │     └─► Event has weight assigned                                │
-│         └─► Competing for selection                               │
+│         └─► Competing for dispatch opportunity                   │
-│             └─► Weighted entropy selection                        │
+│             └─► Dispatch assessment                               │
-│                 ├─► Selected ──► EXECUTE                         │
+│                 ├─► No competition ──► DISPATCH ALL              │
-│                 └─► Not selected ──► Stay in READY POOL          │
+│                 └─► Competition ──► Weighted entropy selection   │
 │                                                                  │
 │  3.
 EXECUTING                                                     │
 │     └─► Event runs on core                                        │